Chapter 17: Mushalas Daughter

 She reach the kitchen.
 Without guests in camp there was still enough power in the solar batteries to brighten the light filaments and reveal the pots and pans stacked on the shelves, and the kettle on the stove, the heating of which would be her first task.

-With Dedi away, training scouts at the south end of the park, Precious wondered if he would be replaced by Moses, popping into the kitchen to scrounge scraps of company and coffee.
+With Gidi away, training scouts at the south end of the park, Precious wondered if he would be replaced by Moses, popping into the kitchen to scrounge scraps of company and coffee.

 Of course, that would change when guests arrived.
 Morse wouldn’t allow anyone to hang around and distract them all.

-She wondered if Dedi had ever really resisted a fate, as she did.
+She wondered if Gidi had ever really resisted his fate, as she did hers

 Precious had been at the periphery of the safari business for long enough to know that December is the start of the slow tourist season.
 It is when the usual clients are hunkered down in the cold darkness of their northern winter, with scant vacation time to travel to Africa.